-Following the distribution of the Supplier Code of Conduct during FY22, over 200 signed attestation / confirmations of compliance with EML's Supplier Code of Conduct were received.

-100% of individual questionnaires distributed to suppliers operating within a sector deemed "high risk" were returned and there was no identification of modern slavery either within EML's operations or supply chain during the reporting period and no disclosures regarding Modern Slavery made to EML's whistleblower hotline.
+The distribution of EML's Supplier Code of Conduct and individual supplier questionnaires introduced during FY23 continued during FY23 with signed attestations / confirmations of compliance received.
+100% of individual questionnaires distributed to suppliers operating within a sector deemed "high risk" were returned and there was no identification of modern slavery either within EML's operations or supply chain during the reporting period and there have been no disclosures regarding Modern Slavery made to EML's Whistleblower hotline.